ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Description**

-This circleci step checks out your repositories code, and persists it to a working directory
+This circleci job checks out your repositories code, and persists it to a working directory

-Parameters
+**Parameters**

 Does not require any parameters to be provided